nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr/README.md

 git push heroku master
 ```

-### Connecting server code to use
+### Testing voice integration with a sample text-only simple chatbot

-To simulate the voice interaction with a text-only chatbot, you may use this very simple chatbot code
+To simulate the voice interaction with a very simple sample text-only chatbot, you may use the code
 ```bash
 node very-simple-bot.js
 ```